Volunteer with 4-H

 Become a Master Gardener Volunteer

-Training to become a WSU Master Gardener occurs January through February and lasts for six weeks.
-Volunteer trainees will receive over 60 hours of training, and in exchange provide at least 90 hours of educational outreach in their communities over a two-year period.
-Classes include soils, plant disease and management, water quality, composting, and weed identification.
+Training to become a WSU Master Gardener is offered every other year in San Juan County.
+Training occurs January through March and lasts for nine weeks.
+Volunteer trainees will receive over 60 hours of training, and then provide at least 50 hours of educational outreach in their communities during their first year.
+Class topics include soils, plant disease and management, water quality, composting, and weed identification and much more.
+There is both classroom instruction by local and regional experts and an on-line training component.
 Many volunteers stay involved in the program for many years, sharing their love of gardening and learning with their community and fellow volunteers.